Guinness Beef Stew with vegetables is slow cooked for a hearty meal.

 - 1 bay leaf

-- 2 cups peeled cubed Yukon gold potatoes
+- 2 cups Yukon gold potatoes cubed or halved, about 12 ounces

 - fresh chopped parsley

-- Heat a couple of tablespoons of olive oil in a large Dutch oven over a medium-high heat.
-Add chopped onion and saute for 5 minutes, stirring occasionally.
+Heat 3 tablespoons of olive oil in a large Dutch oven over a medium-high heat.
+Add chopped onion and saute for 5 minutes or until translucent.
 Remove onions from pan.
-Season beef chunks with salt and pepper and dredge in flour or corn starch if gluten free.
+Season beef chunks with salt and pepper.

 - Add beer to pot and bring to a boil, scraping or "deglazing" the pan to loosen all the browned bits of flour.

-- Add broth and bay leaf; and simmer for 1 hour and 15 minutes, stirring occasionally.
+Add onions, browned beef, tomato paste, broth, worcestershire sauce and bay leaf; and simmer, covered for 1 hour and 30 minutes, stirring occasionally.

 - Uncover and stir in potatoes, turnips and carrots.

-- Simmer uncovered, for about 1 1/2 hours or until meat and vegetables are tender.
-For slow-cooker, cook for 8 hours on low.
+Simmer uncovered, for another 1 hour, or until meat and vegetables are tender.

 - Sprinkle with fresh chopped parsley.